swagner2/retentionxt/_works/vurbmoto.md

 As a new e-commerce player, Vurbmoto required a scalable platform to manage sales and customer data while maintaining their focus on community-driven activities.

+—

-“Working with Steven was a game changer for us.
+> "“Working with Steven was a game changer for us.
 He didn’t just set us up with Klaviyo — he helped us reimagine how we engage with our audience.
 From events to contests to loyalty programs, every piece now works together seamlessly.
-We’ve grown our business and strengthened our community at the same time.”
+We’ve grown our business and strengthened our community at the same time."
-— Brent Stallo, Vurbmoto
+> <cite>-- Brent Stallo, Vurbmoto</cite>

 Solutions Implemented